anonymokata/267E62F9-DD14-4324-A927-32328C755BC9/readme.md

 ## Why

-This project was created at the request of Pillar Technologies and is based off an online exercise found [here](http://www.spoj.com/problems/ONP/).
+This project was created at the request of Pillar Technology and is based off an online exercise found [here](http://www.spoj.com/problems/ONP/).
 The ultimate goal of this project is to create a C library that can be used to convert an algorithm between Reverse Polish Notation and Infix Notation.
-This conversion must also be able handle the use of parentheses which can have the effect of changing the order of operation for operators in Infix Notation.
+This conversion must also be able handle the use of parentheses which can have the affect of changing the order of operation for operators in Infix Notation.

 ## How